 It emerged as the frontier of a burgeoning trend in local food and community resiliency.
 Vegetables from the city are finding their way into food carts, menus.

 At the same time, with this rapidly growing interest, many local governments are struggling with how this fits into their land-use policies, regulatory systems, and scope of operations, especially in the context of land being repurposed for growing food.
 Urban farmers are also looking for ways to eliminate barriers to the practice of farming in the city.
-The emerging need and opportunity around urban farming are to integrate these activities in a safe and beneficial way.
+The emerging need and opportunity around urban farming are to integrate these activities safely and beneficially.

 Importance of urban farming:

-Growing our own food saves household expenditure on food, and poor people in poor countries generally spend more income on food requirements.
-Thus, city farming activities can empower urban poor in producing their own food, fruits, and vegetables and safeguard their critical food security in critical times.
+Growing our own food saves household expenditure, and poor people in poor countries generally spend more on food requirements.
+Thus, city farming activities can empower the urban poor in producing their own food, fruits, and vegetables and safeguard their critical food security in critical times.
 A global estimate indicates that 15 percent of the world’s food is produced in urban areas.

 Clean and green environment:

 Besides economic benefits to city farmers, city farming activities stimulate the development of related microenterprises, such as the production of necessary inputs like poly bags, earthen, cement and plastic pots and containers, fabrication of hand tools and implements, production of vermicompost manure, botanical and organic pesticides, bio-fertilizers and packaging materials and a network chain of transport and marketing.

 Future of city farming:

-The future of city farming in densely populated countries and fast growing cities is no doubt very bright and promising to owe to the fact that 50 percent of the world’s population lives in cities, 800 million of whom are involved in city farming around the world contributing to feeding the urban residents.
-Low-income urban groups spend more than 60 percent of their income on food, and by the year 2015 about 26 cities in the world are expected to have a population of more than 10 million each.
+The future of city farming in densely populated countries and fast-growing cities is no doubt very bright and promising to owe to the fact that 50 percent of the world’s population lives in cities, 800 million of whom are involved in city farming around the world, contributing to feeding the urban residents.
+Low-income urban groups spend more than 60 percent of their income on food, and by the year 2015, about 26 cities in the world are expected to have a population of more than 10 million each.